Multimodal Recommender Systems: A Survey: Model Optimization

 \subsection{Two-step Training}

-Compared with end-to-end pattern, two-stage training scheme can target downstream tasks better, but it requests much higher computing resources.
-Thus, few MRS adopts two-step training.
+Compared with the end-to-end pattern, the two-stage training scheme can target downstream tasks better, but it requests much higher computing resources.
+Thus, few MRS adopt two-step training.
 PMGT~\cite{liu2021pre} proposes a pretrained graph transformer referring to Bert's structure.
 It learns item representations with two objectives: graph structure reconstruction and masked node feature reconstruction.
-In POG~\cite{chen2019pog}, it trains a pretrained transformer to learn the fashion matching knowledge, and then recommends for users through a cloth generation model.
-Besides, it is common in sequential recommendation tasks where it is difficult to train the model in an end-to-end scheme.
+In POG~\cite{chen2019pog}, it pretrains a transformer to learn the fashion matching knowledge, and then recommends for users through a cloth generation model.
+Besides, it is common in sequential recommendation, where it is difficult to train the model in an end-to-end scheme.
 For example, in the pretraining stage, MML~\cite{pan2022multimodal} first trains the meta-learner through meta-learning to increase model generalization, then trains the item embedding generator in the second stage.
 Besides, TESM~\cite{ni2022two} and Victor~\cite{lei2021understanding} pretrain a well-designed graph neural network and a video transformer, respectively.
 Recently, some more advanced techniques have been adapted for higher training efficiency, such as knowledge distillation and prompt tuning.
 As for the former one, SGFD~\cite{liu2023semantic} distills a lighter modality encoder from a pretrained modality encoder, when finetuning for the recommendation task.
 Also, PromptMM~\cite{wei2024promptmm} proposes a pretrain-prompt scheme to achieve easier finetuning and higher task adaptability.